APPD FUEL (Fostering UIM Education Leadership) Faculty Mentoring Program

 Application Requirements

-- Statement of support from education leader (i.e. Program Director or DIO) addressing the nature of applicant’s educational role, potential for advancement in educational leadership, and how applicant would benefit from program.
+• Statement of support from education leader (i.e. Program Director, DIO or GME leadership such as DEI office, Division Chief)) addressing the nature of applicant’s educational role, potential for advancement in educational leadership, and how applicant would benefit from program.
 (250 word max)

 FUEL Program Leadership